 The Board wishes to recognize the achievement of high school graduation by annually holding a graduation ceremony.
 The graduation ceremony is a voluntary and optional exercise; however, no student will receive his/her diploma until after the ceremony is over.
 The privilege of participating in the graduation ceremony on graduation night may be denied as a form of disciplinary action by school administration.
 Those students who choose to attend the ceremony must wear a cap and gown and must meet all reasonable obligations 2 days prior to receiving their diplomas.
-These obligations are as follows: makeup of class work, detention, fees, etc. and behavior requirement as outlined in the student handbook.
+Any ropes or cords worn must be affiliated with PHS.
+These obligations are as follows: makeup of class work, detention, fees, etc. and behavior requirements as outlined in the student handbook.